 Current rate of CGT

-The Office of Tax Simplification was asked in 2019 to review the difference between Income and Capital Gains Tax rates.
-The increases in CGT rates announced in the Autumn 2024 Budget (for non-residential property) have caused some speculation that there may be plans to gradually align the rates of CGT with income tax rates.
+The Office of Tax Simplification was asked in 2019 to review the difference between Income and Capital Gains Tax rates and there has been speculation that there may be plans to gradually align the rates of CGT with income tax rates.

-As things stand however, the current rate of CGT for residential properties remains lower than it has been for many years, and you may therefore choose to sell now to protect yourself against any future increase in the tax rate.
+As things stand however, the current rate of CGT for residential properties remains lower than it has been for many years, and this may be another reason why landlords are choosing to sell now – to protect themselves against any future increases in the tax rate.

-In summary, there a number of financial factors to consider when deciding if and when to sell a second home.
-Inevitably the circumstances of the sale of each property will be different, so it is vitally important to take professional advice regarding your own position.
+In summary, there a number of financial factors to consider and inevitably the circumstances of the sale of each property will be different.
+It’s therefore vitally important to take professional advice regarding your own position.

-The tax team here at Scrutton Bland are well placed to advise on this matter, with a breadth of knowledge and experience in dealing with sale of second homes.
+The tax team here at Scrutton Bland are well placed to advise on this matter, with a breadth of knowledge and experience in dealing with property matters including selling both rental properties and second homes.
 Get in touch today by emailing hello@scruttonbland.co.uk or calling 0330 058 6559.